raspberrypilearning/teachers-guide/physical-setup.md

 ## Option 1 - Use existing infrastructure

 Raspberry Pis work well in existing IT suites, where keyboards, mice and monitors are already situated.
-As well as the class-set of Raspberry Pis you'll need:
+As well as a class-set of Raspberry Pis, you'll need:
 1. A matching number of power supplies *or* USB A to micro-B cables
 2. A matching number of SD cards